Milson, New Zealand

 Milson is a suburb of Palmerston North, Manawatū-Whanganui, New Zealand.
 The suburb is located to the north of the city, beyond the North Island Main Trunk Rail.

-Milson is mostly a residential suburb with a population of 6,246 (2018).
-Milson is divided into a residential zone in the west and central and an industrial zone in the east.
+Milson is mostly a residential suburb with an estimated population of as of Milson is divided into a residential zone in the west and central and an industrial zone in the east.

-Palmerston North Airport and Palmerston North railway station are in Milson.
+Palmerston North Airport is in Milson.

 Milson was part of the Papaioea Ward of Palmerston North City Council until 2013.
 It was part of the Manawatu electorate until 1996, when it became part of the Rangitikei electorate.

 Many other local streets and parks have a space or US presidential theme.
 For example, Apollo Park has a spaced-themed playground and a butterfly park.
 Other parks include Colquhoun Park, John F Kennedy Park, Clearview Park, Kennedy Park, Paradise Park, Pinedale Reserve, Langley Reserve, Clearview Reserve, Jefferson Reserve and Mangaone Stream Esplanade Reserve.